CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### Sending of tokens to XRPL

-The multis-signing account receives coins for a user, a relayer observes the transaction and initiates the  [workflow](#send-from-coreum-to-xrpl).
+The multi-signing account receives coins for a user, a relayer observes the transaction and initiates the  [workflow](#send-from-coreum-to-xrpl).

 ##### Fees